ColmPurcell/CI-PP1-WicklowHeatherHoney/README.md

 ![html](assets/docs/html-validation.png)
 ![css](assets/docs/css-validation.png)

-The code validation was tested using [W3C validator](https://validator.w3.org/) for html, one error was found as I had put height and width attributes into the code for the Google maps iframe, I resolved this by removing the properties from the iframe and changing the height and with properties using css instead and it passed with no issues found.
+The code validation was tested using [W3C validator](https://validator.w3.org/) for html and it passed with no issues found.

 The code validation was tested using [Jigsaw validator](https://jigsaw.w3.org/css-validator/) for css with no issues found.